Alexis Akira Toda

 • I like short, simple papers that are to the point.

-I also like programming, chess, and tennis, although I am not particularly good at those.
+I also like programming, chess, and tennis, although I am not particularly good at those activities.

 My Erdős number